Questions we get all the time.

 How do you help your companies hire?

 It’s said that successful founders should spend over 50% of their time on hiring during growth periods.
 We actually think this is an understatement.
-But we also know devoting this many hours while running a company can seem impossible.
+But we also know devoting this many hours to hiring while also running a company can seem impossible.

 That’s why we have a small, focused team to help share the load.
 And our partners will always pick up the phone to help close candidates (they have a pretty astonishing batting average).